mmkal/artifact.ci/src/pages/index.md

 A wrapper around the `actions/upload-artifact` action which makes it possible to view the uploaded artifact in a browser.

+>⚠️Note⚠️ This isn't ready yet!
+Message [me on X](https://x.com/mmkalmmkal) if you want to try it now.

 It's a drop in replacement for the `actions/upload-artifact` action, so you can use it in the same way:

 ```diff